Prior results do not guarantee future outcomes.

-- We represent and advise the owner and developer of a 188-acre property in Staten Island, New York, which is among the largest privately-owned, undeveloped parcels in New York City.
-Part of the property is a former major oil storage facility and is the subject of a consent order governing the site’s remediation and the preservation of wetlands on the site.
-We advise on matters relating to the environmental impact review of potential development proposals, construction of road transportation corridors and facilities, wetlands permitting and compliance, and management of materials under beneficial use determinations.
-We also assist in communications and negotiations with private stakeholders and state and federal governmental authorities.
+- Representing and advising the owner and developer of a 188-acre property in Staten Island, New York, which is among the largest privately-owned, undeveloped parcels in New York City, a former major oil storage facility and is the subject of a consent order governing the site’s remediation and the preservation of wetlands on the site, on matters relating to the environmental impact review of potential development proposals, construction of road transportation corridors and facilities, wetlands permitting and compliance, and management of materials under beneficial use determinations, and assisting in communications and negotiations with private stakeholders and state and federal governmental authorities;

-B&D serves as California and nationwide environmental counsel for a large real estate investment trust that has numerous portfolios of specialized property.
-The environmental engagements run from investment related environmental investigations and environmental matters for owned properties, to work-out risk management and allocation matters.
-The work includes interacting with regulatory agencies and technical consultants, drafting of purchase and sale agreements and specialized municipal agreements, and negotiating insurance contracts.
+- Serving as California and nationwide environmental counsel for a large real estate investment trust that has numerous portfolios of specialized property with environmental engagements running from investment-related investigations and matters for owned properties to work-out risk management and allocation matters, including interacting with regulatory agencies and technical consultants, drafting of purchase and sale agreements and specialized municipal agreements, and negotiating insurance contracts;

-- B&D served as environmental counsel for the owner of the largest urban infill Brownfield project in California and one of the largest in the U.S. The 240-acre site in downtown Sacramento, which was contaminated by 130 years of railroad operations, is zoned for up to 11,000 residential units as well as commercial uses.
-B&D negotiated a complex site-remediation agreement with the former owner, a host of regulatory agencies, and other stakeholders, including the then future owner and developer of the property to clean up, sell, and develop the property.
-The negotiations covered scores of separate agreements with private and government entities, including purchase and sale agreements, easements, and settlement agreements and public funding agreements, regulatory documents, and access agreements.
+- Serving as environmental counsel for the owner of the largest urban infill Brownfield project in California and one of the largest in the U.S. at a 240-acre site in downtown Sacramento that was contaminated by 130 years of railroad operations and is zoned for up to 11,000 residential units as well as commercial uses, where we negotiated a complex site-remediation agreement with the former owner, a host of regulatory agencies, and other stakeholders, including the then future owner and developer of the property to clean up, sell, and develop the property covering scores of separate agreements with private and government entities, including purchase and sale agreements, easements, and settlement agreements and public funding agreements, regulatory documents, and access agreements; and